dkandalov/live-plugin/README.md

 This means that plugin code can use any internal IDE API and observe/change IDE state.
 There are some limitations of course, such as `final` fields and IDE APIs which are not designed to be re-initialized.

-Most of IntelliJ-based IDEs come with a bundled Groovy jar which is used for loading and running live plugins (otherwise, the groovy-all jar will be downloaded).
+Most IntelliJ-based IDEs come with a bundled Groovy jar which is used for loading and running live plugins (otherwise, the groovy-all jar will be downloaded).
 LivePlugin uses its own version of Kotlin stdlib and compiler because the version bundled with IDEs changes quite often and seems to be harder to rely on.